You are given a string s. You can convert s to a palindrome by adding characters in front of it.

 Approach 2: KMP-Based Prefix Matching (O(n) time, O(n) space)

-The optimal solution converts the problem into a prefix-suffix matching task using the KMP preprocessing technique from string matching.
+The optimized solution converts the problem into a prefix-suffix matching task using the Knuth-Morris-Pratt algorithm from string matching.
+The key observation: you need the longest prefix of s that is also a palindrome.
 Construct a new string t = s + '#' + reverse(s).
 Then compute the KMP prefix function (LPS array) for t.
-The last value in the LPS array gives the length of the longest prefix of s that matches a suffix of reverse(s).
-That value directly represents the longest palindromic prefix of the original string.

 The brute force approach involves checking each prefix of the string to determine if it forms a palindrome.
 We progressively add characters from the end of the string to the beginning until a valid palindrome is formed.